insights into “inability to pay” Claims

-By Olivia Stitz
+By: Olivia Stitz

 Gone are the days where companies are forced to decipher and interpret the Department of Justice’s (“DOJ”) published declination letters.[1]
 After supplementing Title 18 Sentencing Guidelines with its April 2019 Evaluation of Corporate Compliance Programs, the DOJ left a gaping hole in how they would evaluate Inability-to-Pay claims.
 The recently published DOJ Memorandum and Inability-to-Pay Questionnaire sheds light on what companies are expected to submit to meet their burden of proof.[2]